 The amendments apply to plan amendments, curtailments, or settlements occurring on or after the beginning of the first annual reporting period that begins on or after January 1, 2019, with early application permitted.
-These amendments will apply only to any future plan amendments, curtailments, or settlements of the Group.
+These amendments will apply only to any future plan amendments, curtailments, or settlements of the Company.

-The Group is currently assessing the impact of adopting these amendments in the Group's consolidated financial statements.
+The Company is currently assessing the impact of adopting these amendments in the Company's financial statements.

-Amendments to PAS 28, Long-term Interests in Associates and Joint Ventures
+• Amendments to PAS 28, Long-term Interests in Associates and Joint Ventures